 April 22 – Earth Day

-Engage your employees in sustainability efforts by organizing green initiatives, such as recycling programs or energy-saving challenges.
+Engage your team members in sustainability efforts by organizing green initiatives, such as recycling programs or energy-saving challenges.

 April 30 – National Honesty Day (US)